Table of Contents

 A third option is a taxi or a private car service known as a ‘remis’.
 You can prepay for one inside the airport, although the price is higher than one that is privately pre-arranged.

-As we recommend on ‘Taking a Taxi in Buenos Aires‘ be sure to chose a black and yellow taxi that has a sticker on the front windshield and two back doors — this means it’s legit, and you should try to do this throughout your stay.
+As we recommend on ‘Taking a Taxi in Buenos Aires‘ be sure to choose a black and yellow taxi that has a sticker on the front windshield and back doors — this means it’s legit, and you should try to do this throughout your stay.

 Ride sharing services have also come to Argentina and are another option for catching a ride from the airport, but read up on the limitations of getting an Uber from the airport before your trip.